 It will occupy an entire city square block, of which over one-half the area will be devoted to exquisitely landscaped gardens, park-like settings of graceful shade trees, rare shrubbery and choice flora – many varieties being costly imported plants and foliage from faraway lands.
 There will be limpid pools and sparkling fountains, winding walks – a veritable fairyland of enchantment surrounding the majestic structure, enhancing its off-the-street entrance and driveway, its many columned lobby and artistic foyer.

-Upon seeing it, Roger felt a sharp pain in the gut, because it was there, on the grounds of the U.N., also only a few weeks before, that his mistaken identify had cost the life of one Mr. Lester Townsend.
+Upon seeing it, Roger felt a sharp pain in the gut, because it was there, on the grounds of the U.N., also only a few weeks before, that his mistaken identity had cost the life of the diplomat Mr. Lester Townsend.
 He knew he would never forget the horrific sensation of pulling a knife from the man’s back, and watching him fall to the floor, dying if not already dead.

 “There you are!” called Eve from the entrance to the bedroom, interrupting his morbid reverie.
 Elaine stood behind her, beaming very much like an agent about to close a sale to a notable.
 Roger stepped back into the bedroom.
 “So, shall I summon the movers?” he asked.